KONeill872/Helper-functions/README.md

-# Helper-functions
+# Helper-functions: scripts used for analysis of small RNA and ribosome profiling data
 Some functions to use on bam files (either in R or in bash script on HPC)

-## Includes scripts used for analysis of small RNA and ribosome profiling data
 ### Small RNA helper functions

 ### Ribosome profiling helper functions